makoi81/node_ajax_demo/README.md

 			This basically says "when a 'get' request comes in for the route `/target`, fire off the callback function".
 		</li>
 		<li>
-			The callback function sends (responds) to the client with JSON data - in this case, a message with the text "You got me!".
+			The callback function responds to the client with JSON data - in this case, a message with the text "You got me!".
 Now, look back to the client side (index.html)...
 		</li>
 		<li>
 			Here's the entire script: